Skip to main content

 Our Faculty

-With focused expertise in early childhood development and infancy, our faculty has strong connections with research scientists and other staff members at the Karyn Purvis Institute of Child Development here on the TCU campus.
+With focused expertise in early childhood development and infancy, our faculty has strong connections with research scientists and other staff members at the Karyn Purvis Institute of Child Development located on the TCU campus.
 Meet our faculty.

 What Sets Us Apart